hbiede/AoC-2020/README.md

 # AoC-2019
 [Advent of Code](https://adventofcode.com) Solutions for 2020 in TypeScript.
-This year, I have self-imposed a rule that I will be unit testing every day's submission, and, unless I am completely unable to do so, have every solution able to solve both parts in under a second on my 2017 MacBook Pro (15") (Failed on Day 17...)
+This year, I have self-imposed a rule that I will be unit testing every day's submission, and, unless I am completely unable to do so, have every solution able to solve both parts in under a second on my 2017 MacBook Pro (15") (I failed at this requirement on Day 17...).

 ![HBiede](https://circleci.com/gh/hbiede/AoC-2020.svg?style=svg)